afonsocortereal15/afonsocortereal15/README.md

 # Hello there👋, I'm Afonso

 ## 👨‍💻 My Story:
-Passionate about technology since childhood, when I used my first Arduino kit, I embarked on a learning journey that led me to robotics, IoT, and software development.
-Currently, I am in the 3rd and final year of the Professional Computer Programmer Course at Esprominho, where I am improving my skills in various programming languages.
+I've loved technology ever since I was young, and that passion has led me to explore robotics, IoT, and software development.
+I'm currently studying Computer Systems Engineering at IPCA, and I'm constantly expanding my knowledge of different programming languages and other areas of IT.

 ## 🖥 Technologies:
 - HTML / CSS / JS (Bootstrap)